golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 ### Package

-The first component is `Package` (link typedocs).
+The first component is `Package` (TODO: link to API reference).
 When creating a `Package`, we must determine which image we want to use.
-Currently, only ExeUnit images can be used, though with future implementations packages for wasm and other images will become feasible.
+Currently, only VM images can be used, though with future implementations packages for wasm and other images will become feasible.

-To create package we need defined PackageOption(link ):
+To create package we need defined `PackageOptions` (TODO: link to API reference):

 ```typescript
 const vmPackage = await Package.create({ imageHash: "9a3b5d67b0b27746283cb5f287c13eab1beaa12d92a9f536b747c7ae" });